 Being a disciplinarian is not easy.
 It takes a lot of patience, love, and practice to develop the skills to instill discipline in children.
 Below are some steps to help you develop those skills.

 How do you want the child to respond to a question you ask?
 How do you want the child to behave in front of guests or a public place?
 What do you mean when you say that you want to discipline children?

-If you do not have answers to these questions and are not clear about what you expect the child to say or do, then how can the child to know how to behave?
-A good disciplinarian has clear expectations and is also able to explain the same to the children.
+If you do not have answers to these questions and are not clear about what you expect the child to say or do, then how can the child know how to behave?
+A good disciplinarian has clear expectations and is also able to clearly explain them to the children.